-ICILS is sponsored by the International Association for the Evaluation of Educational Achievement (IEA) and conducted in the United States by the National Center for Education Statistics (NCES).
-This study will allow the U.S. to begin monitoring U.S. student skills and experience using technology compared to that of other nations and to provide data on factors that may influence student computer and information literacy skills.
-In addition, many international assessments, such as the Trends in International Mathematics and Science Study (TIMSS) are transitioning from a paper-based format to a technology-based format.
-In order to support these transitions, the data collected through ICILS will provide valuable information with which to understand the nature and extent of the "digital divide" and has the potential to inform understanding of the relationship between technology skills and experience and student performance in other core subject areas.
+ICILS is sponsored by the International Association for the Evaluation of Educational Achievement (IEA) and is conducted in the United States by the National Center for Education Statistics (NCES).
+This study allows the United States to monitor U.S. studentsí skills and experience using technology, compare U.S. studentsí skills internationally, and provide data on factors that may influence studentsí CIL and CT skills.
+The data collected through ICILS provide valuable information with which to understand the nature and extent of the "digital divide" and has the potential to inform our understanding of the relationship between technology skills and experience and student performance in other core subject areas.

 Twenty-one education systems around the world participated in ICILS 2013.
 The United States participated in ICILS for the first time in 2018, along with 13 other education systems.
 Among them, nine, including the United States, participated in the optional CT component.

 For more information about what is assessed in ICILS, click here.